SumoLogic/sumologic-documentation/docs/observability/kubernetes/quickstart.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This guide will walk you through setting up the [Sumo Logic Kubernetes solution](https://github.com/SumoLogic/sumologic-kubernetes-collection) in two easy steps.
+This guide will walk you through setting up the [Sumo Logic Kubernetes solution](https://github.com/SumoLogic/sumologic-kubernetes-collection) in easy steps.
 This will:

+* Install the [Sumo Logic Kubernetes Helm Chart](https://github.com/SumoLogic/sumologic-kubernetes-collection) in your Kubernetes environment
 * Set up data collection for your Kubernetes environment (orchestration, infrastructure, and app data)
 * Install the relevant app dashboards to view data from your Kubernetes environment, and share it with others in your org
 * Install the necessary alert monitors to get alerted of any issues